12 Signs Of Dehydration During Pregnancy And Ways To Avoid It

 Once your body is depleted of water, it shows the symptoms and signs of being dehydrated.
 It is vital for you to recognize them (5).

 1. Thirst is the initial and the most unnoticed sign.
 Do not neglect if you are thirsty, listen to your body, and drink water.
-Maintain a routine of drinking water often, at least one glass an hour.
+If you are wondering how much water should a pregnant woman drink, the answer is simple – drink at least about 8 to 10 cups of water daily.

 1. Dizziness, vertigo, or lightheadedness, usually when standing, kneeling, or bending over.
 It happens due to low blood pressure because of dehydration.